-Whether male or female, the men, and women in these poems are the best humanity has to offer.
+Whether male or female, the men, and women in these poems are the best humanity offers.
 They show extreme courage and outshine their contemporaries in their bravery.
-A character has to be large mentally and spiritually large enough in order to be the subject of an epic poem.
+A character has to be large, mentally, and spiritually large enough to be the subject of an epic poem.

 Epic poems are the product of preliterate societies or those in which reading and writing were uncommon.
 Writing might’ve been part of society, but not to the extent it is today.
 Therefore, stories were told orally, passed down from person to person, and embellished and changed as they traveled.
 Scholars believe that Homeric epics, like the Odyssey, were originally oral in nature.
 Epic poems are also considered to be the first form of poetry.

 Explore Epic Poetry

 The Characters in Epic Poetry

-When considering epic poetry, more than likely your thoughts immediately go to the two works attributed to Homer, the Iliad and the Odyssey.
-The main characters of these works–Odysseus, Achilles, Hector, Agamemnon, Priam, Helen– they are all heads above other men and women of their time for their bravery, and of course in Helen’s case, for her beauty.
+When considering epic poetry, more than likely, your thoughts immediately go to the two works attributed to Homer, the Iliad, and the Odyssey.
+The main characters of these works–Odysseus, Achilles, Hector, Agamemnon, Priam, Helen– are all heads above other men and women of their time for their bravery, and of course, in Helen’s case, for her beauty.

 Aside from their courage and beauty, these characters are more often than not representatives of some set of values.
 These could belong to an entire region or a small group of people.
 There is a lot hinging on the plotlines of those in epic poems.
 Take, for example, Gilgamesh from the oldest recorded epic, the Epic of Gilgamesh.
 (Written in Mesopotamia in 1800 BC).
-He is the king of the Uruk and commonly recognized as a real historical figure.
+He is the king of the Uruk and is commonly recognized as an actual historical figure.